For the Strategy to be effective, it will require an unprecedented commitment for collaboration at all levels of the public and private sector.

 A Joint Implementation Working Group (JIWG) made up of the Federal, State, and Tribal agencies is currently leading implementation of the Strategy.
 The purpose of the JIWG is to help facilitate and promote implementation across multiple agencies, as well as to share information among participants.

-Public involvement is critical for the implementation of a robust and relevant response to the impacts of climate change, and guidance on priorities, recommended approaches, and issues or suggestions based on local knowledge and experience was extremely important in shaping a common, practical framework for climate adaptation.
+Public involvement is critical for the implementation of a robust and relevant response to the impacts of climate change.
+Guidance on priorities, recommended approaches, and issues or suggestions based on local knowledge and experience is extremely important in shaping a common, practical framework for climate adaptation.

-During agency review, comments were received from 17 federal agencies, 15 state agencies, and 2 tribes and tribal commissions.
+During development of the Strategy, comments were received from 17 federal agencies, 15 state agencies, and 2 tribes and tribal commissions.
 During the public review period, comments were received from 54,847 individuals, 51 non-governmental organizations, and 17 governmental entities.
 Comments were also received from five tribes.
 All comments received during all reviews (agency, tribal and public) were categorized, evaluated on the merits, and incorporated or addressed as appropriate in the final Strategy.

 We want to hear from you.
 For questions about the Strategy, its development, or how to become involved, please contact us.